 With that said though, it’s nice to be able to see how your site is doing with regard to backlinks and SERanking.com plots your backlink tally over time on a nice graph so you can see how it’s growing or shrinking.
 It’s a good guide that you’re producing content that people like – or not.

 SERanking.com can also show you reports on which backlinks you gained and which you lost over a certain period of time, such as in the image below.

-This is where a decent online SEO tool really comes into its own.
+This is something that Semrush and AHRefs both provide, so any alternative to these needs to as well.
+It is where a decent online SEO tool really comes into its own.
 And it’s not because you want to copy your competitors or do anything shady, but you need to know how they’re ranking and what their content looks like in order to effectively compete.